istd50043-2023-spring/lecture_notes/l11_spark.md

 # RDD Transformations

-All Transformations takes the current RDD as (part of) the input and return some a new RDD as output.
+All Transformations take the current RDD as (part of) the input and return a new RDD as output.

 Let `l1` and `l2` be RDDs / distributed lists of key-value pairs,